Skip to main content

 Earthworms could potentially provide protein in a global famine scenario caused by an Abrupt Sunlight Reduction Scenario (ASRS), but their cost-effectiveness and safety remain uncertain.
 While targeted foraging may offer short-term benefits in specific regions, the paper shows that high costs and risks of contamination make earthworms less viable than other resilient food options.

-Abrupt Sunlight Reduction Scenario (ASRS), Research and development (R&D)
+Abrupt Sunlight Reduction Scenario (ASRS), Nuclear winter

 Abstract